 Another area that requires a lot of attention is the bridge.
 It features a lot of hard-accessible areas, so something like cotton swabs will work pretty well in this case.

-Same goes to the headstock area.
-You can clean the whole headstock and its unreachable with cotton swabs.
+The same goes for the headstock area.
+You can clean the whole headstock and it’s unreachable with cotton swabs.
 Also, a few drops of some oil for tuning machines would be highly beneficial.

 Another important part of a guitar that people usually forget to clean is a nut.
 Take a piece of sandpaper and remove all the dirt.
 This will keep your guitar in tune for a much longer time.